-Growing up, most kids from developing countries had it rough getting basic needs like clothing and food.
+Growing up, most kids from developing countries like Lekau Sehoana had it rough getting basic needs like clothing and food.
 Why?
-Several reports have uncovered that, among other things, ethnic conflict is one of the causes of impoverishment in society.
+Several reports have uncovered that, among other things, ethnic conflict is one of the causes of impoverishment in most societies.

 Who is Lekau Sehoana?

 Lekau Sehoana is a young African entrepreneur from South Africa.
 He is the founder and CEO of Drip Footwear, a fast-growing sneaker brand in South Africa.
 Now in his mid-thirties, he has built a name for himself in the sneaker industry.

 Also, he has partnered with top artists like Cassper Nyovest and BMW Midrand, received several awards and nominations, and more.
 Lining up his achievements, it might sound like Lekau Sehoana woke up and found success.
 But is this assumption the truth?

 Lekau Sehoana is from Limpopo province in South Africa.
 In 1994, he moved around and settled in Ivory Park with his family.
 As Lekau recalls, growing up in Ivory Park was hard, being one of the many squatter townships in Africa.

 Many families including his had to deal with classism and insufficiency.
 His academic pursuit up to high school began in Ivory Park.

 What living in destitution was like for Lekau Sehoana

 As he states in many interviews, Lekau Sehoana grew up in solitude since he didn’t quite fit in with his peers.
 He secluded himself since they mostly lived in shacks or temporary houses.